tradeparadex/code-samples/python/README.md

 What this example does:

-* Generates and onboards a new Paradex account based off your Ethereum private key
+* Generates and onboards a new Paradex account based on your Ethereum private key
 * Retrieves a JWT to be used to make requests to private endpoints of the API
 * Makes a request to the private GET /orders endpoint using the JWT